Sébastien Ogier: Volkswagen (2012-2016)

-2012: A new story with Volkswagen
+2012

 On 23 November 2011, Volkswagen subsequently announced a three-year contract with Sébastien Ogier and his codriver Julien Ingrassia.
 They became the official crew of the team to spearhead Volkswagen's WRC assault, planned for 2013.
 In 2012, they contested the championship in a Škoda Fabia S2000 whilst developing the new Polo R WRC for a full-time WRC season in 2013.

 Ogier's 2012 season started with Rallye Monte-Carlo, where he set some good times although his Škoda Fabia S2000 was less competitive than the WRC that were battling for the win.
 But in the 10th stage, he went off the road in a sixth-gear sector.
 Ogier was unhurt, his codriver was slightly injured.
 Before the crash, Ogier was 6th in the overall rally standings.

 In the Rally Sweden, Ogier took 11th place with four minutes of margin on Per-Gunnar Andersson, the official winner in S2000.
 Sébastien Ogier took his first points of the season and the very first ones for Volkswagen Motorsport with an eighth place at the Rally Mexico.

 In Sweden and in Mexico, he had to compose with a superior status compared to the other S2000 drivers and therefore had to sweep the roads for them.
 This changed at the Rally Portugal and the situation became more equitable.
 He then scored a series of points scorings and regularly battled against WRC drivers.
 His best result came in Sardinia, where he took the fifth place – the best result of a S2000 car.

-2013: First World Champion title
+2013

 In parallel to his 2012 season with the Škoda Fabia S2000, Sébastien Ogier followed an intense testing programme developing the Volkswagen Polo R WRC and preparing its debut in the championship.

 Launched at Monaco at the end of 2012, the car was ready for the first round of the season, the 2013 Rallye Monte Carlo.
 Despite the youth of the car and some treacherous weather conditions, Sébastien Ogier finished in second position.
 It sounded like an ideal start, a proper relief that confirmed the promising level of the Polo.

 The 2013 season went ahead with Rally Sweden, where Ogier became the second non-Nordic winner since its creation in 1950, after Loeb's victory in 2004.
 His win in Sweden was also the maiden one for the Polo R WRC.
 He added the 3 bonus points of a Power Stage win and took the lead of the championship.
 And this was only the beginning.
 Ogier then took the victory in Mexico, winning 16 stages out of 23 and another double rally – Power Stage success.
 Same again in Portugal where he finished with more than 3 minutes of margin over Mikko Hirvonen, second.